girder/girder/docs/python-client.rst

 Versioning
 ----------

-The Girder python client is semanticly versioned separately from the Girder server, but not fully independently because the client and server are coupled.
-The design intent is that every version of the client should work with every version of the server, modulo bugfixes, though this is not an explicit guarantee.
+The Girder python client is :ref:`versioned <releasepythonclientpackage>` separately from the Girder server, but not fully independently because the client and server are coupled.
+The design intent is that every version of the client should work with every version of the server, though this is not an explicit guarantee.
 Generally you should use the latest version of the Girder python client that is installable from pip.

 Installation
 ------------